Manokotak, AK Demographics

 A map of Manokotak's Population by Race

-Of the 355 places in Alaska, Manokotak is the 127th most populous.
+Manokotak is ranked the 106th most populous place in Alaska, out of 355 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Manokotak was ranked the 127th most populous place in the 2020 Census.

 Manokotak's White Population